Armagh GAA: Camogie

 The high point in Armagh's camogie history was an appearance in the National Camogie League final of 1995 against Cork, beating Galway and Wexford's first teams en route to the final.
 It came just one year after they qualified for senior status having won the All-Ireland Intermediate Camogie Championship in 1994, the "Premier Junior" championship for the Kay Mills Cup just twelve months earlier in 1993.
 The bulk of that team had emerged from an under-16 squad who reached the All Ireland final of 1988.

 Armagh won Division 2 of the National Camogie League four times, 1980, 1988, 1993 and 1994, and the Nancy Murray Cup in 2006.
 Armagh qualified for the All Ireland Minor B final of 2003 and won the Minor C championship in 2011.

 Crossmaglen won the 2005 All Ireland junior club title.
 Keady Lámh Dhearg qualified for the finals in 2006 and 2007.
 Keady Lámh Dhearg and St Brenda's Ballymacnab have won divisional honours at Féile na nGael.
 Notable players include young player of the year for 2005 Colette McSorley.

 Under Camogie's National Development Plan 2010-2015, "Our Game, Our Passion", five new camogie clubs were to be established in the county by 2015.

-The Armagh county camogie team sang a pro-IRA song in its dressing room after defeating Cavan in the 2020 All-Ireland Junior Camogie Championship final.
-Upper Bann MLA Jonathan Buckley said it was "inexcusable" and Councillor Sam Nicholson said it was sectarian.
-The county board vowed to investigate the incident.
-The county board later expressed regret for the incident.
-However, North Down Alliance MP Stephen Farry said the county board's statement did not go far enough.

 Michael Murphy and Pauric Dowdall resigned as managers of the county camogie team; Mattie Lennon was appointed manager in March 2021.

 Armagh have the following achievements in camogie.